wesleyZero/ucsb_hacks_ix/README.md

 ---

-## Description
+## Description 👩‍🎓

 Cheat Checker is a web-based application that uses computer vision to process the submitted videos from the student during the test-taking.
 Python model is trained to detect when the student is not looking at the screen and when their gaze is not stable.
-The less attention they give to their screen, the less percentage they will have.
+Our machine learning model detects when student is not looking at the screen, absent, and puts out the timestamps for that activities.
+Teachers can see for themselves the video and check with the provided data to make a fair judgement.

-### Technologies
+### Technologies 🚀
 ![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)